awslabs/aws-cfn-template-flip/README.md

 ## Installation

-CloudFormation Template Flip can be installed using pip:
+AWS CloudFormation Template Flip can be installed using pip:

     pip install cfn_flip